 - Speaking of Philadelphia, defendants won more cases than they lost.
-Twenty medical error cases went to trial in 2013.
+Twenty medical error cases went to trial.
 Plaintiffs won 9 of 20.
-In 2012, malpractice plaintiffs won 11 of 20.
+Last year, malpractice plaintiffs won 11 of 20.
 So over the last two years, winning a malpractice case in Philadelphia is statistically a coin toss.

 - There were 6 verdicts in excess of $1 million in the state of Pennsylvania.
 There were no verdicts over $5 million.